Fort Worth, Texas, police officer who fatally shot Atatiana Jefferson resigns

 Breaking News Emails

-The Fort Worth, Texas, police officer who fatally shot a woman inside a house over the weekend resigned Monday, hours before the police department was going to terminate his employment.
+The Fort Worth, Texas, police officer who fatally shot a woman while she was babysitting her nephew over the weekend resigned Monday, hours before the police department was going to fire him.

-Interim Police Chief Ed Kraus announced at a news conference that he intended to terminate Officer Aaron Dean's employment on Monday, however, the officer tendered his resignation first.

-The officer still faces criminal charges as well as possible civil rights violations and "no longer has the protections of state civil service law," Kraus said.
+Interim Police Chief Ed Kraus announced at a news conference that he intended to end Officer Aaron Dean's employment, but that Dean tendered his resignation first.
+Dean, who joined the department in April 2018, still faces criminal charges as well as possible civil rights violations, Kraus said.

+Dean was initially placed on administrative leave following the killing of victim Atatiana Jefferson, 28.
+He has not been cooperating with investigators in the case, Kraus said.

 "This man murdered someone.
-He should be arrested," Darius Carr, Jefferson's brother, said at a news conference.
+He should be arrested," Darius Carr, Jefferson's brother, told reporters.

-Jefferson, 28, was "simply going on along with her life, living a law-abiding citizen's peaceful life, and she was killed by a reckless act of a Fort Worth police officer," an older sister, Ashley Carr, added.
-"There is simply no justification for his actions."
+Kraus brought the case to the Texas Rangers, who he said were not inclined to take it up at this point, and to the FBI, which did not immediately say whether it would review it.

+Fort Worth Mayor Betsy Price said she was "heartbroken" by the killing and said she asked City Manager David Cooke to hire a third-party panel of national experts to review the city's police department — "everything from top to bottom."

 Jefferson was playing video games with her nephew early Saturday morning when a neighbor noticed the front door of the house was ajar.
 Concerned, the neighbor called the Fort Worth police department's non-emergency line to request a wellness check.